 Peggy has been successfully representing business interests in Washington, D.C. for over three decades.
 Her special strengths include a broad and powerful network, a sophisticated understanding of political strategy, refined organizational skills, and a demonstrated ability to further industry agendas by working within the public policy process.

 Vice President, Government Affairs

-Thomas holds a BA degree in Humanities from Yale University and a Master of Policy Management degree from Georgetown University.
-She earned her Certified International Privacy Professional (CIPP) certification from the International Association of Privacy Professionals in 2008.
+Thomas holds a BA degree in Humanities from Yale University and a Masters of Policy Management degree from Georgetown University.
+She holds her Certified International Privacy Professional (CIPP) certification from the International Association of Privacy Professionals.